benhutchinson/FAAST-Tube/README.md

 ###How I Might Improve This
 - Use more doubles
 - Classes currently hold too many responsibilities
 - The Station "allowing in" Passengers seems a bit counter-intuitive.
+A supplementary "enter" method has been suggested for the Passenger class that invokes allow_in to address this.
 - A Coach class has suggested by others
 - We learned about the SOLID principles after this has been started
 - These would be better deployed in future versions